 - Period of communicability may be prolonged; pharyngeal excretion may persist for a year or more after infection, and 15−20% of EBV antibody-positive healthy adults are long-term oropharyngeal carriers.

-- In industrialized countries, age of infection is typically in older childhood and young adulthood (most recognized in high school and college students), whereas in developing countries infection is widespread in early childhood.
+- In industrialized countries, age of primary infection is typically in older childhood and young adulthood (most recognized in high school and college students), whereas in developing countries infection is widespread in early childhood.

 - In young children, the disease is generally mild and more difficult to recognize.